krassowski/jupyterlab-go-to-definition/README.md

 To jump back to the variable/function usage, use <kbd>Alt</kbd> + <kbd>o</kbd>.

-The plugin is language-agnostic, though optimized for Python.
-Initial support for R was recently implemented.
+The plugin is language-agnostic, though optimized for Python and R.
 Support for other languages is possible (PRs welcome).

+Simple jumping to files is possible** - click on the name of a module in Python (e.g. `from x.y import z` - alt-click on `x` or `z`) or on `source` function in R (e.g. alt-clicking on `source` in `source('test.R')` will open `test.R` file).

-*) For full list of physical keys mapped to the modifiers (which depend on your Operating System), please see [the MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/getModifierState).
+\*) For full list of physical keys mapped to the modifiers (which depend on your Operating System), please see [the MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/getModifierState).

 Safari users: Safari does not implement `MouseEvent.getModifierState` (see [#3](https://github.com/krassowski/jupyterlab-go-to-definition/issues/3)), thus only <kbd>Alt</kbd>, <kbd>Control</kbd>, <kbd>Shift</kbd> and <kbd>Meta</kbd> are supported.

+\*\*) if those are within reach of JupyterLab - which usually limits opening of files to the level of the starting dirctory.

 ## Prerequisites